 A number of LGO students have received generous scholarships from outside sources.
 If students receive a scholarship that covers full tuition with a stipend, the LGO program usually asks them to forego the LGO financial aid award so the funds can benefit other students with need.

 A limited list of external funding can be found at this link for U.S. citizens and permanent residents and at this link for international students.
-Applicants are also encouraged to research external scholarships that fit their specific profile.
+We encourage students to research external scholarships that fit their specific profile.

 The MIT LGO program accepts a number of US veterans every year, averaging about 15% of the LGO class.
 Veterans can get advice from current students, the Sloan Student Funding office, and the MIT Student Financial Services office.
 For information about veteran benefits, please visit this page.